 Because we love trying new foods, we decided to also order one of each of the malasada puffs listed on their menu.
 We literally ordered one of each flavor for the ultimate taste test.
 (For the record, we shared them with our family!)

-When we visited Leonard’s Bakery, the malasada puff flavors were:
+When we visited Leonard’s Bakery, we tried the following flavors: